CouchCMS/Documentation/src/contents/tutorials/portfolio-site/about-us.md

 ### Defining editable regions

-With Couch now hooked into _about.php_, let us now decide which regions within the template should be editable by the client.<br/>
+With Couch now hooked into _about.php_, let us now decide which regions within the template should be editable by the client.
 Looking at _about.php_ in the browser, it appears that these two regions are the ones that the client will want to edit -

 ![](../../../../assets/img/contents/portfolio-site-12.png)